Mosho983/checkout-subsystem/README.md

 - Default.aspx
 - Default.aspx.cs

-## Note
+## Naming Note

+File naming conventions (e.g., `clsCheckouts`) were inherited from the team project skeleton provided by the university.
+They remain unchanged to reflect the original structure.

+## Disclaimer

-This repo includes only my code, excluding shared or teammate files, to respect academic policies.
+This repository includes only my code.
+Shared components, database schemas, and work done by other teammates have been excluded in compliance with academic integrity policies.